mohammadaminha/Widgets_Package/README.md

 # Widgets_Package
 All widgets scuh as TextView, Button, CheckBox and etc with custom font and also some usefull widgets such as PersianDatePicker for persian language.
 ## Installing:
-Add this to your repository
+Add this to your project
 ```
 allprojects {
     repositories {